Diia

-Launched in 2020, the Diia app allows Ukrainian citizens to use digital documents in their smartphones instead of physical ones for identification and sharing purposes.
-The Diia portal allows access to over 50 governmental services.
+Launched in 2020, the Diia app allows Ukrainian citizens to use digital documents on their smartphones instead of physical ones for identification and sharing purposes.
+The Diia portal allows access to over 130 government services.
 Eventually, the government plans to make all kinds of state-person interactions available through Diia.

+Diia was built in partnership with the United States and is poised to be shared with other countries.
+On the sidelines of the 2023 World Economic Forum in Davos, USAID Administrator Samantha Power said the US hopes to replicate the success of Diia in other countries.